ddelong/ddelong.github.io/_posts/2004-09-20-help-me-im-losing-my-mind.md

 categories:
   - Site News
 ---
-Jon, if you&#8217;re still reading my site, I seem to still need your help.
+Jon, if you're still reading my site, I seem to still need your help.
 Please comment or email me directly at ddelong !at! gmail dot com.

 I will take any and all help.
-One very small section of WordPress&#8217;s PHP code seems to be messing up and I can&#8217;t diagnose why.
+One very small section of WordPress's PHP code seems to be messing up and I can't diagnose why.

 Thank you.